ibm-cloud-docs/databases-for-etcd/reference-service-endpoints.md

 All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/services/service-endpoint?topic=service-endpoint-about#about).
 It allows you to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} private network.

 Service Endpoints are currently not available in the `eu-de` or `oslo01` regions.
-If your deployments are in `Frankfort` or `Oslo 01` you aren't able to use private endpoints.
+If your deployments are in `Frankfurt` or `Oslo 01` you aren't able to use private endpoints.
 Deployments in all other regions are able to use Service Endpoints.
 {: .tip}

 ## Public Endpoints